+- Excellent А
-Α Excellent 4 grade points/units

-В Good 3 grade points/units
+- 4 grade points/units Good 3 grade points/units

-С Satisfactory 2 grade points/units
+- Satisfactory 2 grade points/units

+- С

-D Passing, less than Satisfactory 1 grade point/unit
+- D Passing, less than Satisfactory 1 grade point/unit F Failing

-F Failing 0 grade points/units

-FW Failing, lack of attendance 0 grade points/units
+- FW Failing, lack of attendance

+- 0 grade points/units 0 grade points/units

-The I, W, NC, CR, EW, NP, P and IP are not used in computing grade point averages; however, I, W, NP, and NC are used in the calculation of progress probation/dismissal.
+The I, W, NC, CR, EW, NP, P and IP are not used in computing grade point averages; however, I, W, NP, and NC are used in the calculation of progress probation/ dismissal.
 MW grades are given to students called up to active duty in the military.
 Upon presentation of orders, an MW grade is awarded for each class for which the student was enrolled, regardless of when the student stopped attending.
-MW grades are non-evaluative and do not count in computing the grade point average, nor are they used in calculating progress probation/dismissal.
+MW grades are nonevaluative and do not count in computing the grade point average, nor are they used in calculating progress probation/dismissal.
 Upon returning from active duty, the student is considered a continuing student with no break in attendance.
 They retain original catalog rights and resume the same level of priority registration.
 The Excused Withdrawal (EW) occurs when a student is permitted to withdraw from a course(s) due to specific events beyond the control of the student affecting his or her ability to complete a course(s).
 The EW shall not be counted in progress probation and dismissal calculations, and shall not be counted toward the permitted number of withdrawals or counted as an enrollment attempt.
 The SP indicates satisfactory progress towards completion of the course (used for non-credit courses only and is not supplanted by any other symbol).

-EW Excused Withdrawal
+- EW Excused Withdrawal

-SP Satisfactory Progress
+- SP Satisfactory Progress

-W Withdrawal
+- W Withdrawal

-MW Military Withdrawal
+- MW Military Withdrawal

-CR Credit
+- CR Credit

-NC No Credit
+- NC No Credit

-P Pass
+- Р Pass

-NP No Pass
+- NP No Pass

-P In Progress
+- IP In Progress Т

-Incomplete
+- Incomplete

-RD Report Delayed
+- RD Report Delayed

-Note: The grade of incomplete is given only in cases of emergency and when the student is unable to complete the course due to circumstances beyond his/her control usually during the final weeks of the course.
+Note: The grade of incomplete is given only in cases of emergency and when the student is unable to complete the course due to circumstances beyond his/ her control usually during the final weeks of the course.
 Arrangements to receive an "I" must be made with the instructor before the course ends.